 From the pen, Forrest Barnes and Trey Ziegenbein have emerged as the go-to guys.
 Ziegenbein is the only reliever on the squad to throw more than seven innings and owns a K/9 rate of 9.000.

 Missouri State Hitting

 Grant Wood has been on a tear to start the season.
 He leads the team with a .367 batting average, including a team-best three extra base hits.
 His OPS sits at a crisp .962.
 Greg Ziegler is just behind him with a .300 average.

 This lineup as a whole is not geared toward explosiveness.
-The Bears have hit eight doubles this season in eight games and only have three regulars hitting better than .250.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+The Bears have hit eight doubles this season in eight games and only have three regulars hitting better than .250.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.